zkmkarlsruhe/ofxTensorFlow2/README.md

 To use libtensorflow installed to a system path, ie. by your system's package manager, the path(s) need to be added to the project header include and library search paths and the libraries need to be passed to the linker.

-1. If libtensorflow was downloaded to `libs/tensorflow/`, remove all files in this directory
+1. If libtensorflow was downloaded to `libs/tensorflow/`, remove all files in this folder
 2. Edit `addon_config.mk` under the "linux64" build target: comment the "local path" sections
 3. If using the OF Project Generator, (re)regenerate project files for projects using the addon